raulbcs/jellyfin-stack/README.md

 - Update services: `docker-compose pull && docker-compose up -d`

 ## Notes

-- All services are configured to restart automatically unless stopped
 - Configuration files are persisted in the `config` directory
-- Media files are stored in the `media` directory
+- Media files are stored in the `media` directory (copied by Radarr/Sonarr)
 - Downloaded files are stored in the `downloads` directory
-- The stack is optimized for M1 Mac hardware acceleration